-The original goal of this analysis was to objectively estimate the delta smelt hatching distribution that is, by some metric, most consistent with available observations of delta smelt distribution and salvage, and then perform alternative simulations considering the OCAP BO and 2-Gate operations based on historically derived hatching distributions.
-Historic simulations use the RMA Bay-Delta Model and RMATRK for passive particle tracking.
-A post-processing tuning analysis was developed to estimate regional hatching rates which were used to scale the raw particle tracking results to best match observed fish distributions.
+The objective of this analysis is to objectively estimate the delta smelt hatching distribution that is, by some metric, most consistent with available observations of delta smelt distribution and salvage.
+Both historic and scenario simulations use the RMA Bay-Delta Model and RMATRK for passive particle tracking.
+A post-processing tuning analysis is used to estimate regional hatching rates which are used to scale the raw particle tracking results to best match observed fish distributions.
 The observations employed in the tuning analysis include 20mm survey observations and CVP salvage observations.
 The post-processing approach to estimate hatching and mortality developed by Edward Gross and Lenny Grimaldo (USBR) has been extended and applied to this analysis.
 The "engine" of the tuning method is the differential evolution algorithm (Price and Storn, 1997).